pravittt/mending-minds-final/README.md

 images - Contains all the assets for the website.

-Root folder caontains all the html files for the website
+Root folder contains all the html files for the website